-Jonathan Woods is the supervising producer of TIME Video.
-Since joining TIME in 2012, Woods has played a key role in developing exclusive, groundbreaking story packages, including Timelapse, Top of America, Deep Dive and A Year in Space.
+Jonathan Woods is the Executive Producer of Video for Time, Fortune, Money and Time for Kids.
+Since joining TIME in 2012, Woods has played a key role in developing exclusive, groundbreaking projects.

 Timelapse, a collaboration with Google, turned 30 years of satellite images into an interactive video on the global effects of urbanization and climate change.
 The 11-month project was viewed by more than 3 million people.

-Before scuba diving and climbing skyscrapers for TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including The Gazette in Iowa and Denver's Rocky Mountain News.
+Before diving to the sea-floor and climbing skyscrapers for TIME, Woods spent three years with msnbc.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including The Gazette in Iowa and Denver's Rocky Mountain News.